Shinwari: Location

 The Shinwari tribe is settled in the southern districts of Nangarhar Province, in Haska Meyna, Achin, Rodat, Bati Kot, Kot, Chaprahar, Shinwar, Dor Baba and Nazian districts.
 A major portion of this tribe is also settled between Landi Kotal (Pakistan) and Jalalabad (Afghanistan), as well as in Parwan province of Afghanistan where they are concentrated in Shinwari, Ghorband, and Jabalussaraj districts.
 These Shinwaris are mostly traders and businessmen.

 There is also a significant minority of the tribe settled in Kohat and Hangu (Jangal Khel, Haji Abad, Mohallah Sangirh), Pakistan, a settlement 60 km south of Peshawar.
+Prominently, the Shinwaris of Jangal Khel, Kohat have attained a significant population numbering around 15000/20000, having produced many prominent educated persons who have distinguished themselves in various professions and service of Pakistan.
 In Afghanistan, the Shinwari are also located in Kunar, Bajaur Agency and Lower Dir.
 At Lower Dir, Munjai village contains a huge population of the Shinwari tribe, which had migrated from Afghanistan to Chamrakand (Mohmand Agency and Bajaur Agency) in the 1890s, and settled in the fertile land of Munjai village in Lower Dir.
 Reporting from 2010 states that there are around 400,000 Shinwari in Afghanistan.
 The Shinwaris reside in hilly areas with narrow valleys such as in the Khyber Agency where mountain ranges meet there: Lacha Gar, Karagah Ghar, Surghar, Tor Ghar Morgah, and Kalauch.
 The famous Khyber Pass, at 1,180 meters (3,870 ft.)
 ASL, is the gateway to Afghanistan through the Kuh-e Sefid range.

 The Khyber Agency has two major rivers.
 The Bara River in the southern Khajuri Plain provides for relatively arable farm land.
 The Kabul River forms the northern boundary, separating Khyber from Mohmand Agency.
 Another river in the agency is the Chora, which flows east-northeast on the north side of the Surghar range.
 Valleys: Maidan, Rujgal, Bara, Bazaar, Choora, Wachpal and Tirah.